cjdoris/cjdoris.github.io/overview.md

 # Overviews

+<h2 id="exactpadics">ExactpAdics: An exact representation of p-adic numbers (<a href="https://arxiv.org/abs/1805.09794">arXiv</a>)</h2>

+To date, the only highly-featured implementations of p-adic numbers are in Sage and Magma, and in both cases they are represented inexactly as a residue class, like `1 + O(2^10)`, which is the p-adic analogue of a real number being represented in floating-point arithmetic as `1.0000000000`.
+Since they work to a fixed finite precision, which must be decided in advance by the user, precision errors can occur.
+When this happens, the user must manually increase the initial precision and try again.
+This is also inefficient because some computations do not require a high precision.
+In Magma at least, it is not always clear whether `1 + O(2^10)` is really representing a p-adic number or the residue class itself, the distinction being important because some operations, such as polynomial factorization, depend on the interpretation.

+We describe two new packages `ExactpAdics` and `ExactpAdics2` for the Magma computer algebra system for working with p-adic numbers exactly, in the sense that numbers are represented lazily to infinite p-adic precision.
+This has the benefits of increasing user-friendliness and speeding up some computations, as well as forcibly producing provable results.
+The two packages use different methods for lazy evaluation, which we describe and compare in detail.
+The intention is that this article will be of benefit to anyone wanting to implement similar functionality in other languages.

+We currently recomment the typical user to use `ExactpAdics2`, which is available [here](https://cjdoris.github.io/ExactpAdics2).
+The original `ExactpAdics`, which is typically slower but could be faster in some applications, is available [here](https://cjdoris.github.io/ExactpAdics).

 <h2 id="extensions">On enumerating extensions of p-adic fields with given invariants (<a href="https://arxiv.org/abs/1803.08023">arXiv</a>)</h2>

 A well-known invariant of a Galois extension of p-adic fields is its Galois group, and the ramification filtration of the Galois group.
 For non-Galois extensions, replacing the Galois group by the *Galois set* of embeddings into a normal closure, this Galois set still has a filtration which obeys the "Galois correspondence".